Silicon vs Silica vs Silicone

 Silicone

-The more precise term to define silicone is polymerised siloxanes.
-It has a backbone chain consisting of an inorganic silicon-oxygen atom bond (⋯–Si–O–Si–O–Si–O–⋯).
-Each silicon centre has two organic groups attached to it.
-These organic groups are commonly methyl.
-The materials can either be polymeric or cyclic.
-Silicone can be synthesised with various compositions and properties by varying the backbone chain length, crosslinking, and side groups.
-Silicones come in a variety of consistencies, from gel to liquid to hard plastic to rubber.
-Linear PDMS, or polydimethylsiloxane, which is silicone oil, is the most common siloxane.
-Interestingly, based on Wikipedia, the second largest silicone material group is silicone resins based.
-The formulation is due to cage-like and branched oligosiloxanes.
+A more precise term to define silicone is polymerised siloxanes, which have a backbone chain of an inorganic silicon-oxygen atom bond (⋯–Si–O–Si–O–Si–O–⋯).
+Each silicon centre has two organic groups attached to it, commonly methyl.
+These materials can exist in either polymeric or cyclic forms.
+Variations in the backbone chain length, crosslinking, and side groups allow the synthesis of silicones with different compositions and properties.
+Silicones are available in various consistencies, including gel, liquid, hard plastic, and rubber.
+The most common siloxane is linear PDMS, or polydimethylsiloxane, which is silicone oil.
+Based on Wikipedia, the second-largest silicone material group is silicone resins, formulated from cage-like and branched oligosiloxanes.

 • Household items such as sealants and cooking utensils, etc